Love Hurts (Cher album): Singles

 soundtrack in the US only.
 When the song was released internationally in 1991, it became a major hit reaching number one in many European countries including the UK.
 "Love and Understanding" was released as the album's lead single elsewhere on June 3, 1991.
 The song was moderate hit, reached the top 10 in countries such as the UK and Austria, While peaking inside the top 20 in the US, Canada and Germany.

 "Save Up All Your Tears" was released as the third single from the album and has reached top 40 on various charts worldwide, including the United States, Canada and the United Kingdom.
 “Love Hurts” was released as the fourth single from the album and barely missed the top 40 in the UK.
 “Could've Been You” was released as the fifth single from the album and barely missed the top 30 in the UK.
 It also peaked within the top 75 in Germany.
 “When Lovers Become Strangers” was released as the fifth and final single from the album.
 It went on to peak in the top 40 in Canada.
 The song also peaked in the top 10 on the Canadian Adult Contemporary and the top 20 on the US adult contemporary.

 Critical reception

 Reviews of the record were mixed.
-On one hand, some critics proclaimed that "Love Hurts" was the most mature material Cher had tackled in years.
-Also, critics said "Love Hurts" was a step up from Heart Of Stone, and Cher.
+On one hand, some critics proclaimed that Love Hurts was the most mature material Cher had tackled in years.
+Also, critics said Love Hurts was a step up from Heart of Stone, and Cher.

 Billboard for example, said that "With a few exceptions, the overall musical direction is more straight-forward rock'n'roll this time, which is the perfect environment for her unique vocal style."

-Allmusic also said that "The result, however, is particularly formulaic, with Cher's vocals sounding largely uninspired and the production and backing musicians content to be obvious."
+AllMusic also said that "The result, however, is particularly formulaic, with Cher's vocals sounding largely uninspired and the production and backing musicians content to be obvious."

-But on the hand, some critics slammed the album.
+But on the hand, some critics derided the album.
 One critic went as far as to claim that "The only song worth listening to is A World Without Heroes, on an otherwise uninspired album".